-- A practical application (supervised exercise aimed at acquiring a practical skill, for example communication skills); - Participation performance. - g.
-EC: abbreviation of "European Credit" which stands for study credit as referred to in Article 7.4 of the Act.
-One EC represents 28 hours of study; - h.
-Student: a person who is enrolled at the university in order to pursue the study course and/or to take the tests and examinations of the programme; for the further application of these regulations, this word also means an enrolled 'extraneous'; - i.
-Examination Board: the board referred to in article 7.12 of the Act for administering examinations and for organizing and coordinating the examinations of the programme; - j.
-Academic Year: the academic year runs from 1 September to the following 31 August (inclusive) of the following calendar year; - k.
-Dean: head of Rotterdam School of Management, Erasmus University; - I. Programme Director: the Dean of Education in the capacity of programme director as laid down in Article 9.17 of the Act and as referred to in Article 7 of the School Regulations 2017; - Mathematic Academic Director: the person who is authorised by the Programme Director to spearhead the bachelor programme and lead the programme in terms of profile, content, quality, delivery and assessment; - n.
-School: Rotterdam School of Management, Erasmus University; - o.
-Academic personnel: - a. the members of the academic staff of the School, - b. the trainee research assistants (PhD candidates) of the School, - c. the other academic personnel; - p.
-Academic staff: - a. the professors, - b. the associate professors of the School, - c. the assistant professors of the School. - q.
-Explanatory feedback session: in Dutch "nabespreking", as referred to in Article 7.13, par 2, sub q of the Act.
+- I. Academic Year: the academic year runs from 1 September to the following 31 August (inclusive) of the following calendar year; - m.
+Dean: head of Rotterdam School of Management, Erasmus University; - n.
+Programme Director: the Dean of Education in the capacity of programme director as laid down in Article 9.17 of the Act and as referred to in Article 7 of the School Regulations 2017; - o.
+Academic Director: the person who is authorised by the Programme Director to spearhead the bachelor programme and lead the programme in terms of profile, content, quality, delivery and assessment: - p.
+School: Rotterdam School of Management, Erasmus University; - q.
+Academic personnel: - a. the members of the academic staff of the School, - b. the trainee research assistants (PhD candidates) of the School, - c. the other academic personnel; - r.
+Academic staff: - a. the professors, - b. the associate professors of the School, - c. the assistant professors of the School. - s.
+Debriefing session: in Dutch "nabespreking", as referred to in Article 7.13, par 2, sub q of the Act.
 It is an important meeting that gives students the opportunity to learn from their mistakes.
-They have the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment. - r.
+They have the opportunity to review the questions and assignments of the test concerned, along with the answer models and criteria for assessment. - t.
 Perusal: in Dutch "inzage" as referred to in Article 7.13, par.
 2 sub p. of the Act.
-It is an opportunity for students to peruse their own assessed written test. - s.
-Student Administration: Student Administration Erasmus University, Team Study Progress & Diploma Administration RSM.
+It is an opportunity for students to peruse their own assessed written test. - u.
+Student Administration: Student Administration Erasmus University, Team Study Progress & Diploma Administration - RSM.